navneettomar11/technical-guides/statistics/measure-of-variablity.md

 # Measure of Variability
 Variability means 'Scatter' or 'Spread'.
 Thus measures of variability refer to the scatter or spread of scores around their central tendency.
 The measures of variability how the distribution scatter above and below the central tender.

 Suppose, there are two groups.
 In one group there are 50 boys and in another group 50 girls.
-A test is administeredg to both these groups.
+A test is administered to both these groups.
 The mean score of boys and girls is 54.4 and we compare the mean score of both the groups, we find that there is no difference in the performance of the two group.
 But suppose the boy's scores are found to range from 20 to 80 and the girl's scores range from 40 to 60.

 This difference in range show that the boys are more variable, because they cover more territory than the girls.
 If the group contains individuals of widely differing capacities, scores will be scattered from high to low, the range will be relatively wide and variability become large.